 Property investment should be part of a long-term strategy which makes it a more predictable venture and removes the emotion that can lead to poor buying decisions.

-You’re more likely to become wealthy by things you say no to, rather then the things you say yes to and having a strategy will make it easier to make those crucial decisions.
+You’re more likely to become wealthy by things you say no to, rather than the things you say yes to, and having a strategy will make it easier to make those crucial decisions.

 Subscribe & don’t miss a single episode of Michael Yardney’s podcast

 Hear Michael & a select panel of guest experts discuss property investment, success & money related topics.
 Subscribe now, whether you're on an Apple or Android handset.